In This Section

 The medical providers at the Student Health Center provide evaluation and treatment of common acute illnesses/conditions & injury evaluation which are not life-threatening; and recommendations for healthcare issues related to sexual health, health promotion and disease prevention.

-Our medical staff is comprised of a nurse practitioner, physician, and physician assistant who promote the interprofessional model of health care and collaboration.
+Our medical staff is comprised of a nurse practitioner and medical assistants who promote the interprofessional model of health care and collaboration.
 The Student Health Center does not bill the student’s health insurance for acute care services provided.

 Additional Services Include: